Do you love where you live? Why or why not? What circumstances led you there? Did you choose it?

 - Living by the ocean or the sea

 - The presence of water, especially salt water, fills me with a peace and level of calm that I cannot find in any other environment.
-The feeling of being connected to a body of water that spreads so vastly across the Earth is lifeblood for me, connecting me to the great unknown and invigorating me with a zest for life.
-The smell, the tang of salt on your tongue and traces of it clinging to your hair, the abundance of ocean life…it truly cannot be replicated.
+The feeling of being near a body of water that spreads so vastly across the Earth is lifeblood for me, connecting me to the great unknown and invigorating me with a zest for life.
+The smell, the tang of salt on your tongue and traces of it clinging to your hair after a swim, the abundance of ocean life…it truly cannot be replicated.

 - Embracing the great outdoors